IATI/iati-publisher-docs/docs/bulk-import.rst

 Adding data
 ================
-Make changes to your activity data making sure to avoid deleting columns in the import templates, or renaming sheets.
+Once you have exported your activity data, you can edit or add to the exported file as needed, then re-import it to update your activity.
+Avoid changing the template structure in any way - e.g. by deleting columns or renaming sheets.

 See `How do I upload transactions in bulk? <https://docs.publisher.iatistandard.org/en/latest/import-transactions/>`_ as an example.